karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 Do you want to start a blog and don't want to lose a lot of time setting everything up?
 That was exactly my thought!
-I wanted to build a blog to write about my ramblings and I didn't want to spend long hours settings things up.
+I wanted to build a blog to write about my ramblings, but I didn't want to spend long hours settings things up.
-After doing a little bit of research about what options are available nowadays I found that Hugo could be a good fit.
+After doing a little of research about what options are available nowadays I found that Hugo could be a good fit.

 # What's Hugo?